ERnsTL/flowd/README.md

 Debugging, tracing:

-* Serialization and deserialization of the accoding messages is fully implemented.
+* Serialization and deserialization of the according messages is fully implemented.
 * Currently responds with mock responses but does not send any tracing data.
 * Processes can send copies of received and/or sent IPs out to FBP Network Protocol client(s) for debugging.
 * TODO mandatory debugging of all transmitted packets (TODO performance implications? per-process basis or graph-based or whole runtime?)